 Y’all, it’s pumpkin season again, folks!

 Who am I kidding?
-It’s pumpkin season in our kitchen all year-round.
+It may be called winter squash by some, but it’s pumpkin season in our kitchen all year-round.
 There are no limits when it comes to this orange beauty.

 Because what’s not to love?
 It’s filling, versatile, and nutrient-dense.
 It goes well with…almost everything.